Making a complaint

 Information privacy principles spelt out in privacy legislation, such as the Privacy Act 1988 (Cth) are used when collecting, storing, using and disclosing personal information obtained in complaint handling.

-For further escalation complaints can be made to the Victorian Ombudsman, Consumer Affairs Victoria, Fair trading either by phone, appointment or online.
+For further escalation complaints can be made to the Victorian Ombudsman, Consumer Affairs Victoria, Fair trading either by phone, appointment or online through the following details below.